 I am actually going to review the Pink Design pallet (808).
 It looks amazing with my green eyes.
 I don't use the base or the shine colors but other three work so good that I am willing to re-purchase right now.
 I apply the liner heavily along the lashline, next I smudge it, then I put the center color all over my lid, and I finish my putting the top left color on the outer V and along the crease.
 It stays all day until I remove it at night (about 8-9 hours overall).
 Another great pallet, thanks, Dior!

-Anyway, it's great.
+I first got this as an impulse buy at Nordstrom trying to be nice to the lady and just returning it the next day.
+Well, I decided to keep it and I'm glad I did.
+This is a great pink-nude palette.
+It may seem like you can't see the colors, but it's a nude palette and well, what does that tell you it's supposed to do?
+LOL.Anyway, it's great.
 Nude, with just the right amount of color.
 M two complains with this palette and well every one in this line, is that the microfine glitter is wonderful, but not good on the day time which most people would use these palttes for.
 Also, the eyeliner doesn't stay on THAT well, but it's still pretty if you just take the darkest shade and set that with the cream liner.

 This Dior quint is my go to pallet for every day.
 The base shadow may be sheer but it definitely evens out the colour of my lids and helps my shadow to last longer.
 The colour shadows are buttery and so easy to blend, they look natural and give my eyes a 'wet' look - love it!
 Now for the cream liner.
 Like many others i thought this liner was a bust.
 The brush didn't seem to pick up enough product because it wasn't stiff enough and the colour was way too light, even for a natural look.
 No matter how much you apply it doesn't get any darker, and it's hard to make it show up against the darker eyeshadow shade.
 However, fear not ladies!
 If you have dark hair/brows there is a use for this cream liner after all.
 I have dark brown hair and dark brows, and this liner is perfect for definition and filling in sparse areas.
 I just slightly blend and brush all the hairs into place and i'm done!
 Perfect!